basilisp-lang/basilisp/docs/reader.rst

 * ``#inst "2018-09-14T15:11:20.253-00:00"`` yields a Python `datetime <https://docs.python.org/3/library/datetime.html#datetime-objects>`_ object.
 * ``#uuid "c3598794-20b4-48db-b76e-242f4405743f"`` yields a Python `UUID <https://docs.python.org/3/library/uuid.html#uuid.UUID>`_ object.

+One of the benefits of choosing Basilisp is convenient built-in Python language interop.
+However, the immutable data structures of Basilisp may not always play nicely with code written for (and expecting to be used by) other Python code.
+Fortunately, Basilisp includes data readers for reading Python collection literals directly from the REPL or from Basilisp source.

+Python literals can be read by prefixing existing Basilisp data structures with a ``#py`` data reader tag.
+Python literals use the matching syntax to the corresponding Python data type, which does not always match the syntax for the same data type in Basilisp.

+* ``#py []`` produces a Python `list <https://docs.python.org/3/library/stdtypes.html#list>` type.
+* ``#py ()`` produces a Python `tuple <https://docs.python.org/3/library/stdtypes.html#tuple>` type.
+* ``#py {}`` produces a Python `dict <https://docs.python.org/3/library/stdtypes.html#dict>` type.
+* ``#py #{}`` produces a Python `set <https://docs.python.org/3/library/stdtypes.html#set>` type.

 .. _special_chars: